 Do you experience a chronic daily tension headache, as well as a recurrent, hard or “sick” headache similar to a migraine?
 If so, you may be suffering from co-existing migraine and tension-type headaches, formerly known as mixed headache syndrome.
 This type of headache has symptoms of both tension headaches and migraines, although the exact symptoms may vary from person to person.
 Intractable headaches are those that don't seem to go away no matter what you and your doctor do.
 The cause of the headache may be migraine or another type of headache, or a combination of two or more different types of headache.

-Cluster headaches affect 1 in 1000 people.
-This makes them less common than migraines, although some people have both types of headaches.
+Cluster headaches are less common than migraines, affecting 1 in 1000 people.
+However, some people have both types of headaches.
 There are many different types of headaches with different causes and symptoms.
 Most are short-lived and rarely cause for concern.

 It is important to be able to recognize what type of headache a person is experiencing in order to determine the best way to treat it and whether to talk to a doctor.
 According to the World Health Organization (WHO), almost half of all adults will have experienced at least one headache in the past year.
 If you have just started having cluster headaches, it is important to see your doctor in order to rule out other disorders and find the most effective treatment.
 If you suspect that you have cluster headaches, contact a neurologist or headache specialist to confirm the diagnosis and exclude other causes that may mimic the headache.
 Chronic tension headaches can disrupt your life, but they usually don't cause serious health problems.